reverb-app/reverb/ingress/README.md

 # Reverb - Ingress Server

-**Unlike the [Reverb CDK for AWS](https://github.com/reverb-app/reverb-infrastructure), This directory is configured for local development, and thus does not provide any authentication requirements to access its API endpoints.
-If installing on production servers, make sure to implement any security features your application needs.**
+_Unlike the [Reverb CDK for AWS](https://github.com/reverb-app/reverb-infrastructure), this directory is configured for local development, and thus does not provide any authentication requirements to access its API endpoints.
+If installing on production servers, make sure to implement any security features your application needs._

-This server provides API endpoints for enqueueing your application's **Reverb jobs**, including events and webhooks.
-It also provides an endpoint for retrieving logs related to said jobs.
+This server provides API endpoints for enqueueing your application's **Reverb triggers**, including events and webhooks.
+It also provides an endpoint for retrieving logs related to your events and workflows.
 Note that if you are using the [Reverb CDK for AWS](https://github.com/reverb-app/reverb-infrastructure), any changes made to the ingress server must instead be made to the ingress Lambda initialized by that tool, as it is independent from the code in this directory.

 ## Install